 There can be no assurance that forward-looking information will prove to be accurate, as actual results and future events could differ materially from forward-looking statements.
-Forward-looking statements contained herein are made as of the date of this MD&A (or as otherwise expressly specified) and ASCU disclaims any intention or obligation to update or revise any forward-looking statements, whether as a result of new information, future events or results or otherwise, except as required by applicable securities laws.
+Forward-looking statements contained herein are made as of the date of the Q2 2025 Financial Disclosure (or as otherwise expressly specified) and ASCU disclaims any intention or obligation to update or revise any forward-looking statements, whether as a result of new information, future events or results or otherwise, except as required by applicable securities laws.
 There can be no assurance that such information will prove to be accurate, as actual results and future events could differ materially from forward-looking statements.
 Accordingly, readers should not place undue reliance on forward-looking statements.
-The forward-looking statements referenced or contained in the Q1 2025 Financial Disclosure are expressly qualified by these Cautionary Statements as well as the Cautionary Statements in the AIF, the 2024 PFS Technical Report, the 2024 PEA Technical Report, the 2024 Financial Disclosure and other Company Disclosure.
+The forward-looking statements referenced or contained in the Q2 2025 Financial Disclosure are expressly qualified by these Cautionary Statements as well as the Cautionary Statements in the AIF, the 2024 PFS Technical Report, the Prior Financial Disclosure and other Company Disclosure.